 You need to make sure that search engines can easily access and properly process the content that you want to rank with on the SERPs.
 Yes, this can involve many things, but it isn’t rocket science.

 The best thing you can do is to set up regular crawls in Ahrefs’ Site Audit (free in Ahrefs Webmaster Tools).
 Our crawler will go through your website and create a comprehensive report that will tell you what’s possibly wrong and how to fix it:

 A good proxy to your overall state of technical SEO is then the Health Score:

 You’re also in luck here.
 SaaS websites aren’t usually complex from a technical SEO perspective because they’re generally rather small.
 Anyone who does e-commerce SEO and works on websites consisting of millions of pages will likely laugh at our technical SEO problems.

 Providing the best SaaS SEO tips I can think of is one thing.
 But making sure that all of this makes sense in the big picture of marketing is another.

-Got any questions?
+Got any questions or insights that you want to share?
 Ping me on Twitter.